SeleniumHQ/selenium-ide/docs/introduction/code-export.md

 Currently, export to the following languages and test frameworks is supported.

 - C# NUnit
+- C# xUnit
 - Java JUnit
 - JavaScript Mocha
 - Python pytest

-We intend to support all of the officially supported programming language bindings for Selenium (e.g., Java, JavaScript, C#, Python, and Ruby) in at least one testing framework for each language.
+We support all of the officially supported programming language bindings for Selenium (e.g., C#, Java, JavaScript, Python, and Ruby) in at least one testing framework for each language.

-Contributions are welcome to help add new languages and test frameworks for a given language.
+Contributions are welcome to help add new test frameworks for a given language.
 See [How To Contribute](code-export.md#how-to-contribute) for details on how.

 ### C# NUnit